Public Notice Updated April 19, 2018: Chickasaw State Park campgrounds are scheduled for renovations and will be closed as follows:

-Due to the campground renovations we will not be taking reservations online during this period, however some campsites may be available during this time but guests will need to call the park office to check availability.
+Due to the campground renovations we will not be taking reservations for these specific campgrounds during these times, however, reservations may be made for the other campgrounds either online or by calling the park office.
 We apologize for the inconvenience.

 Public Notice Oct.
 6: Lake Placid is being lowered for walking bridge replacement.
 Notes that fishing and boating regulation changes during this time will be posted around the lake and subject to change.
 Lake Lajoie will still be open to the public when the group camp is not in use.